Sampanna01S/parking_reservation/README.md

 # README for parking reservation

-This is a parking reservation application for finding available parking spots in a given radius from the specified latitude and lobgitude paramaters.
+This is a parking reservation application for finding available parking spots in a given radius from the specified latitude and longitude parameters.

 Assumption: The parking spot is reserved for a day basis and not time slots